3-Notes-Per-String Major Scale Shapes | Secret Weapon (TAB + Practice Tracks)

 W - W - H - W - W - W - H

-Now you're up to speed on a few ins and outs of the major scale, let's dive into the 3NPS major scale patterns
+Now you’re up to speed on a few ins and outs of the major scale, let’s dive into the 3NPS major scale patterns.

-All of the patterns, as usual with scale box positions, are totally movable.
-So feel free to move them up or down the fretboard and play in whichever key you want.
-Many guitar players believe an added bonus to these patterns is they are often easier to memorise.
+As usual, with scale box positions, all of the patterns are totally movable.
+So, move them up or down the fretboard and play in whichever key you want.

 See what you think.